MitchBradley/Grbl_Esp32-wiki/BESC-Spindle-Feature.md

 A lot of small CNC machines are using Brushless DC motors as the spindle motor.
 They are cheap and pack a ton of power in a small package.
 They are designed to be installed in RC vehicles and controlled with joysticks, so they take a little hacking to get them to work.
 Grbl_ESP32 can handle the basic electronic signals, but they vary greatly in features and setup requirements.

-![](http://www.buildlog.net/blog/wp-content/uploads/2019/10/besc_example.png)

 **Bottom Line:** This is an advanced feature.
 These motors/ESCs were not designed for this application.
 Each motor is different, so don't expect perfect support on the forums.
-The motor may not behave or be as responsive as a normal spindle motor.
+The motor may not behave or be as responsive as a normal spindle motor. and...**Never Trust It!** Power it down when changing bits, etc

+![](http://www.buildlog.net/blog/wp-content/uploads/2019/10/besc_example.png)

 ![](http://www.buildlog.net/blog/wp-content/uploads/2019/10/besc.png)